pbrudny/truffle-challanges/README.md

 * each voter can vote once
 * voter can not vote on himself

-### 25_testing_election
+### 25_faucet
-* add JavaScript tests
+* add fallback to accept the payment

-At the end of the voting time, winningProposal() will return the proposal with the largest number of votes.
+* add withdraw method which allows anyone to get maximum 1 ether
+* log both amounts (paid, transferred) using events

 ### 26_swarm_oraclize
 * add text file to Swarm public gateway (https://swarm-gateways.net)